Bode George: Early years

-George was born on November 21, 1945 in Lagos.
-He earned a B.Sc and MBA.
+George was born on November 21, 1945, in Lagos.
+He earned a B.Sc. and MBA.

 Bode George became a Commodore in the Nigerian navy, and was appointed Military Governor of Ondo State (1988–1990).

-The African Concorde magazine reported that George treated the state budget as his own, spending lavishly and handing out inflated contracts in return for large kick-backs.

 In a July 2002 interview, Lagos State Governor Bola Tinubu said Bode George needed to face a criminal tribunal over his activity in Ondo state.
 He said "Bode George and his fellow travellers who believe in military arbitrariness have to be told in clear terms that their time has passed, we are under democracy now."
 In response the PDP party Chairman, Alhaji Muhammed Muritala Ashorobi, said Bode George had an outstanding record as governor of old Ondo State, and the structures he built were key monuments.
 He established the Rufus Giwa Polytechnic, Owo by edict in 1990, a school that now has over 4,000 students.

-While governor, he was attacked at a ceremony in the University of Lagos (UNILAG), of which he is an alumnus.

 He became Principal Staff Officer, to General Oladipo Diya when the latter was Chief of General Staff, between 1993 and 1997.

 George was also a Director at the Nigerian National War College (NWC).